Skip to content

 PowerShell Command to Reinstall the Edge browser

-The combination of two commands will uninstall and re-install the Edge Browser on your PC.
+The combination of two commands will uninstall and re-install the Edge app on the Windows PC.
 Once that is done, launch the browser and sign in with your account.
-It should fix the underlying performance issue.

 Bottom Line

-However, if any browser’s file has got corrupted or outdated, you would have to consider repairing or reinstalling the app on your PC.
-If you cannot fix the slow Edge browser, you can consider switching to other best browsers for Windows.
+However, if a browser’s file becomes corrupted or outdated, you should consider repairing or reinstalling the app on your PC.
+If you cannot fix the slow browser, consider switching to Edge browser alternatives on a Windows PC.

 Please share the article if you find it helpful: